Sitefinity/dec-samples/README.md

 ---

-###### Copyright © 2018 Progress Software Corporation and/or one of its subsidiaries or affiliates.
-All rights reserved.
+###### Copyright © 2020 Progress Software Corporation and/or its subsidiaries or affiliates.
+All Rights Reserved.

 ---